Construction of Capacity-Achieving Lattice Codes: Polar Lattices

 The Bhattacharyya parameter for asymmetric models was originally defined for distributed source coding in \cite{polarsource}.
 By the duality between channel coding and source coding, it can be also used to construct capacity-achieving polar codes for BMA channels \cite{aspolarcodes}.
 Actually, $Z(U^i|U^{1:i-1})$ is the Bhattacharyya parameter for a single source $X$ (without side information).

 The Bhattacharyya parameter of a BMA channel can be related to that of a symmetric channel.
-To this aim, we use a symmetrization technique which creates a BMS channel $\tilde{W}$ from the BMA channel $W$.
-The following lemma was implicit in \cite{aspolarcodes}; here we make it explicit.
+To this aim, we use a symmetrization technique which creates a BMS channel $\tilde{W}$ from the BMA channel $W$ \cite{polarchannelandsource,aspolarcodes}.